KDE/documentation-develop-kde-org/content/docs/features/d-bus/introduction_to_dbus.md

 Each desktop session (e.g. each logged in user) has an additional **session bus**, which is the one that desktop applications will tend to use most often.

-Additionally, an application may create any number of own busses if necessary.
+Additionally, an application may create any number of own buses if necessary.

 ## Messages